jamesx1205/cse15l-lab-reports/LabReport5.md

 ## 4. All the information needed

-- The file & directory structure needed
+- The file & directory structure needed:

 ![image](LabReport5_FileAndDirectory.png)

 - The contents of each file before fixing the bug